astrochili/vscode-defold/README.md

 - `Clean` the build folder.
 Runs bob with `distclean`.
 - `Resolve` the dependencies by fetching them.
 Runs bob with `resolve`.
 - `Build` for debugging.
 Runs bob with `--variant debug build`.
-- `Bundle` for the selected platform.
+- `Bundle` for the selected platform with selecting `debug` or `release` variant.
+- `Deploy` to the connected device with [ios-deploy](https://github.com/ios-control/ios-deploy) for iOS and [adb](https://developer.android.com/studio/command-line/adb) for Android.
+The tools must be installed and accessible via bash.

 You can configure additional arguments for dependencies resolution and bundling on the top of `.vscode/defold.sh`.